aggresss/spec/IETF/RFC1122_en-US.md

 At present, remote multihoming MUST be handled at the application layer, as discussed in the companion RFC [INTRO:1].
 A host MAY support local multihoming, which is discussed in this document, and in particular in Section 3.3.4.

 Any host that forwards datagrams generated by another host is acting as a gateway and MUST also meet the specifications laid out in the gateway requirements RFC [INTRO:2].
 An Internet host that includes embedded gateway code MUST have a configuration switch to disable the gateway function, and this switch MUST default to the non-gateway mode.
-In this mode, a datagram arriving through one interface will not be forwarded to another host or gateway (unless it is source-routed), regardless of whether the host is single- homed or multihomed.
+In this mode, a datagram arriving through one interface will not be forwarded to another host or gateway (unless it is source-routed), regardless of whether the host is single-homed or multihomed.
 The host software MUST NOT automatically move into gateway mode if the host has more than one interface, as the operator of the machine may neither want to provide that service nor be competent to do so.

 In the following, the action specified in certain cases is to "silently discard" a received datagram.
 This means that the datagram will be discarded without further processing and that the host will not send any ICMP error message (see Section 3.2.2) as a result.
 However, for diagnosis of problems a host SHOULD provide the capability of logging the error (see Section 1.2.3), including the contents of the silently-discarded datagram, and SHOULD record the event in a statistics counter.